Appizy/appizy-app-embed/src/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fix the version number inside plugin files

 = 2.0.0 =
-* Major new release, it is now possible to save the application state per user,
+* Major new release, it is now possible to save the application state per user
-* Shortcode generator to customize embed options.
+* Shortcode generator to customize embed options

 = 1.0.0 =
 * Initial release